 But jealousy also helped me find my way back to a sweet place where I could once again enjoy his playing – and the music that had inspired me to crave our creative partnership in the first place.

-What Jealousy Can Tell Us
+What Jealousy Can Teach Us

 If we listen carefully, jealousy can speak to us about our own unrecognized or unclaimed desires.
 This awareness can suggest new, constructive courses of action that take us beyond resentment – and toward satisfaction.